gruntjs/grunt-docs/Upgrading-from-0.3-to-0.4.md

 For more information about why this has changed, please read [npm 1.0: Global vs Local installation](http://blog.nodejs.org/2011/03/23/npm-1-0-global-vs-local-installation).

 ## grunt-init
 The grunt 0.3 init task has been broken out into a separate [grunt-init](/gruntjs/grunt-init) utility that may be installed globally with `npm install -g grunt-init` and run with the `grunt-init` command.

-See the [grunt-init project page](/gruntjs/grunt-init) for usage information.
+See the [grunt-init project page](/gruntjs/grunt-init) for more information.

 TODO: explain changes in init templates

 ## The Gruntfile
 The Gruntfile filename has changed to `Gruntfile.js` or `Gruntfile.coffee`.

-See the "The Gruntfile" section of the [[Getting started]] guide for more details.
+See the "The Gruntfile" section of the [[Getting started]] guide for more information.

 ## Core Tasks are now Grunt Plugins
 The eight core tasks that were included in grunt 0.3 are now separate grunt plugins.
 Each is a discreet npm module that must be installed as a plugin per the "Loading grunt plugins and tasks" section of the [[Getting started]] guide.